00vqla/parental-advisory-adder/README.md

 # Parental Advisory Logo Adder

 A Python GUI application that adds parental advisory explicit logos to album covers and images.
-Features a clean, modern interface with live preview and batch processing capabilities.

 ## ✨ Features